shmorri/docs-casa-prod/docs/source/index.md

 Out-of-the-box, Casa can be used to enroll and manage the following types of authenticators:

-- U2F security keys (like [Yubikeys](https://www.yubico.com/products/yubikey-hardware/))
+- U2F security keys like [Yubikeys](https://www.yubico.com/products/yubikey-hardware/)
 - Gluu's U2F push-notification mobile app, [Super Gluu](https://super.gluu.org)
+- OTP hardware cards like [these](https://www.ftsafe.com/products/OTP/Display_Card)
-- OTP cards and mobile apps like Google Authenticator, FreeOTP, etc.
+- OTP mobile apps like Google Authenticator, FreeOTP, etc.
 - Mobile phone numbers able to receive OTPs via SMS
 - Passwords (if stored in the corresponding Gluu Server's local LDAP, i.e. not a backend LDAP like AD)

-Additional authenticators, for instance national ID cards, could be supported via [custom plugins](#plugin-oriented).
+Additional authenticators and use cases can be supported via [custom plugins](#plugin-oriented).

 ### Enrollment APIs

-Casa offers APIs for enrolling phone numbers, OTP apps, and Super Gluu devices.
+Casa offers APIs for enrolling the following authenticators:

+- Phone numbers
+- OTP apps
+- OTP cards
+- Super Gluu devices

 APIs can be leveraged to build strong credential enrollment into an account registration process or elsewhere in an application ecosystem.
 Learn more in the [developer guide](./developer/index.md#apis-for-credential-enrollment).

 ## Plugin oriented